pixelcanopy/woocommerce-facebook-checkout-url/README.md

 2. Hover over any product and click "Quick Edit"
 3. Look for the "Facebook Content ID" field at the bottom
 4. Enter the Content ID and click "Update"

-**Method 3 - Use the Facebook ID Column:**
-1. The products list shows a "Facebook ID" column for easy reference
-2. You can see at a glance which products need Facebook Content IDs
-3. Products without IDs show a red dash (—)

-Every.
-Single.
-Product.

 ## Frequently Asked Questions